pritesha/angular-typed-reactive-form/README.md

 The reactive forms is based on  [Typed-Reactive-forms](https://ruanbeukes.net/angular-typesafe-reactive-forms/).

+This solutions adds intellisense, type check and binding to FormControl in reactive forms making them strogly typed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.